 Fill your grocery basket with fresh fruits and vegetables and you know you're buying nutritious products.
-Choosing healthy processed foods, such as cereal, bread and yogurt, isn't so easy.
+But choosing healthy processed foods, such as cereal, bread and yogurt, isn't so easy.

 Nutrition labels required on most foods are an important tool for determining the right choices among a daunting array of sometimes deceiving options.

-"The beauty of a nutrition label is in comparison," said Karen Massey, who specializes in nutrition and consumer issues at the Routt County Extension office.
+"The beauty of a nutrition label is in comparison," said Karen Massey, who specializes in nutrition and consumer issues at the Routt County Cooperative Extension Office.

-Although regulated by the U.S. Food and Drug Administration, claims such as low fat, low sugar and wholegrain may mislead consumers into thinking the product is a healthy choice for their nutritional needs.
+Though regulated by the U.S. Food and Drug Administration, claims such as low fat, low sugar and whole grain may mislead consumers into thinking the product is a healthy choice for their nutritional needs.

 "As a dietitian, I have lost confidence in the way they have chosen to use these terms," Massey said.

 Taking the time to flip over a package and zero in on key nutritional information is a much more accurate path toward losing weight, adding fiber and achieving other nutritional goals.